Aldlevine/maml/README.md

 ---

 Maml is currently in active development and far from production ready at the moment.
-However, though incomplete, many of the fundamentals have been developed to **Good Enough^TM^** standards, and functional "applications" can be produced which run on both Windows and Web.
+However, though incomplete, many of the fundamentals have been developed to **Good Enough™** standards, and functional "applications" can be produced which run on both Windows and Web.

 ---